Harkaran98/BixFinalCode/README.md

 2. Open your web browser and in the URL bar type: localhost:8000

-3. In odrder to see my project you would have to login, here's the the login credentials:
+3. In order to see my project you would have to login, here's the the login credentials:

    Username:karan
    Password:qwerty101

+4. Have fun performing CRUD operations on my project!

 Hope you like my project!
 I had a lot of fun doing it!!!